 Knowledge of criteria for determining when to use appropriate procedures involves knowing the ways they have been used in the past.
 Systematization is used by subject matter experts as they solve problems in their field.
-Experts know when and where to apply their

-Procedural knowledge is the "knowledge of how" to do something and knowledge of the criteria used to determine when to use the procedures. knowledge.
-They have criteria that help them make decisions about when and where to use diverse types of subject-specific proceduralknowledge.
+Experts know when and where to apply their knowledge.
+They have criteria that help them make decisions about when and where to use diverse types of subject-specific procedural-knowledge.
 Their knowledge is "conditionalized" because they know the conditions under which a given procedure is to be applied.
 Initially, these criteria are likely to appear complex and abstract to students; they acquire meaning related to concrete situations and problems.
 Examples of this category of knowledge include

-- Knowledge of the criteria for determining whether to use time-domain methods or frequency domain methods in analyzing a given electrical circuit. - Knowledge of the criteria for determining which statistical procedure to use with the data collected in an experiment

-• Knowledge of the criteria for determining which transformation is to be applied in a signal processing problem
+- Knowledge of the criteria for determining which statistical procedure to use with the data collected in an experiment - Knowledge of the criteria for determining the performance of Industry and Service sectors in India